ibm-cloud-docs/vpc/backup_service_vpc_about.md

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup-policy during off-peak hours to minimize any impact on performance.

 An individual volume is backed up when a user-provided [tag](#backup-service-about-tags) that is associated with a volume matches the tags for target resources in a backup policy.
+When you choose to back up all the Block Storage volumes that are attached to a virtual server instance, the user-provided tag is associated with the virtual server instance.
 When the scheduled backup is triggered by a backup plan, all resources with matching tags are backed up.
-You can [view the status of the backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) in the console, from the CLI, or the API.

-When you choose to back up all the Block Storage volumes that are attached to a virtual server instance, the user-provided tag is associated with the virtual server instance.

 Backups require that the volume that you're backing up is attached to a running virtual server instance.
 Put another way, you can't back up an unattached volume.
 {: restriction}

 If a volume has multiple tags, only one tag needs to match for a backup to trigger.
 You can add user tags to boot and data volumes at any time, when you [create a virtual server instance](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi) or when you update the volume.

-As an enterprise account administrator, you can view and manage the backup policies and plans for the subaccounts for compliance reporting and billing from one place.
-For more information, see the [Scope of backup policy](#backup-service-about-scope) section.

 You must set a retention period for your backups.
 It can be based on the number of days that you want to keep the backups.
 Or it can be based on the total number of backups that you want to retain before the oldest ones are deleted.
 Or you can set it up by specifying both the time limit and the maximum number of backups that you want to keep.
 Planning for the retention and deletion of your backups can keep the costs down.

 When the backup is triggered at the scheduled interval, a backup copy is created of your volume by the [Snapshot for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) service.
 When the first backup snapshot is taken, the entire contents of the volume are copied and retained in {{site.data.keyword.cos_full}}.
 Subsequent backups of the same volume capture the changes that occurred since the previous backup.
 You can take up to 750 backups of a volume.

+Backup jobs that create or delete backup snapshots run according to the backup plan and the retention policy.
+You can [view the status of the backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) in the console, from the CLI, with the API, or Terraform.
+If a job fails, the health status code shows the reason for the failure.

 Block storage backups, like block storage snapshots, have a lifecycle that is independent from the source {{site.data.keyword.block_storage_is_short}} volume.

 You can copy a Block storage backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 The [cross-regional copy](#backup-service-crc) can be used in disaster recovery scenarios when you need to turn on your virtual server instance and data volumes in a different region.
 The remote copy can be created automatically as part of a backup plan, or manually later.

 You can [restore](#backup-service-restore-concepts) data from a backup snapshot to a new, fully provisioned volume.
 If the backup is of a boot volume, you can use it to provision a new instance.
 However, when you provision an instance by restoring a boot volume from a bootable backup snapshot, you can expect degraded performance in the beginning.
 During the restoration process, the data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}, and thus the provisioned IOPS cannot be fully realized until that process finishes.

 With the fast restore feature, you can cache snapshots in a specified zone of your choosing.
 This way, volumes can be restored from snapshots nearly immediately and the new volumes operate with full IOPS instantly.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular backup snapshot.
 When you opt for fast restore, your existing regional plan is adjusted, including billing.
 The fast restore feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
 Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
 The fast restore feature is supported only for individual volume backups, not for consistency group backups.

+As an enterprise account administrator, you can view and manage the backup policies and plans for the subaccounts for compliance reporting and billing from one place.
+For more information, see the [Scope of backup policy](#backup-service-about-scope) section.

 ### Comparison of backups and snapshots
 {: #baas-comparison}